wzh-miasanmia/jax_mobo/README.md

 The project is currently in its early stages and progress is as follows:

 Completed:
-- Gaussian process using JAX
+- Gaussian process using JAX including the calculation of kernel, postrior and marginal likelihood function

 Plan to proceed:
 - Single-objective Bayesian optimization
 - Visualization of multi-dimensional input Gaussian processes

+use:

+conda activate maenv

+cd wzhmiasanmia/ma_workspace/jax_mobo/

+git pull